medusajs/medusa/docs/content/add-plugins/meilisearch.md

 Make sure to replace `<YOUR_MEILISEARCH_HOST>` with your MeiliSearch host and `<YOUR_API_KEY>` with the API key you created as instructed in the [Storefront Prerequisites](#storefront-prerequisites) section.

-If you run your Next.js storefront now while the Medusa server and the MeiliSearch services are running, the search functionality will be available in your storefront.
+If you run your Next.js storefront now while the Medusa backend and the MeiliSearch services are running, the search functionality will be available in your storefront.

 :::note

-To make sure the Next.js storefront properly displays the products in the search result, include in the `displayedAttributes` setting of the MeiliSearch plugin on the Medusa server at least the fields `title`, `handle`, `description`, and `thumbnail`.
+To make sure the Next.js storefront properly displays the products in the search result, include in the `displayedAttributes` setting of the MeiliSearch plugin on the Medusa backend at least the fields `title`, `handle`, `description`, and `thumbnail`.

 :::